dec1/practical_devops/network/web/security/ssl_tls/jwt.md

  - Libraries exist in various programming languages, to create, sign, read, and validate these tokens.

 ##
- - Analogous to the zip standard for fie (de)compression, and the library functions for creating/reading them
+ - Analogous to the zip standard for file (de)compression, and the library functions for creating/reading them

  ##
 - #### Structure: